tdviet/fedcloudclient/docs/cheat.rst

 Using Docker container
 **********************

-* Pull latest version of fedcloudclient container
+* Pull the latest version of fedcloudclient container

 ::